Rope of Sand

-Rope of Sand is a 1949 adventure-suspense film noir directed by William Dieterle, produced by Hal Wallis, and starring Burt Lancaster and three stars from Wallis's Casablanca - Paul Henreid, Claude Rains and Peter Lorre.
+Rope of Sand is a 1949 American adventure-suspense film noir directed by William Dieterle, produced by Hal Wallis, and starring Burt Lancaster and three stars from Wallis's Casablanca – Paul Henreid, Claude Rains and Peter Lorre.
 The film introduces Corinne Calvet and features Sam Jaffe, John Bromfield, and Kenny Washington in supporting roles.
 The picture is set in South West Africa.
 Desert portions of the film were shot in Yuma, Arizona.

 Plot

-Hunting guide Mike Davis (Burt Lancaster) came across a cache of diamonds in a mining area, located in a remote region of South West Africa.
-He was caught by the mine's police, but refused to reveal the diamonds' location, even under torture at the hand of the diamond company's security chief, Vogel (Paul Henreid).
-He left South Africa for some time.
+Hunting guide Mike Davis (Burt Lancaster) comes across a cache of diamonds in a mining area, located in a remote region of South West Africa.
+He is caught by the mine's police, but refuses to reveal the diamonds' location, even under torture at the hands of the diamond company's security chief, Paul Vogel (Paul Henreid).
+He leaves South Africa for some time.

 Davis returns to get the diamonds, which he still expects will be at the spot where he found them.
 The mining company's owner, Martingale (Claude Rains), tries to find out where the diamonds can be found by guile rather than force.
-He hires a beautiful prostitute, Suzanne Renaud (Corinne Calvet), to seduce Davis, and get him to reveal the secret location.
-Davis plans an illegal entry into the diamond mining area, to retrieve the diamonds, and plans to escape to Portuguese Angola.
+He hires a beautiful prostitute, Suzanne Renaud (Corinne Calvet), to seduce Davis and get him to reveal the secret location.
+Davis plans an illegal entry into the diamond mining area to retrieve the diamonds, then escape to Portuguese Angola.

-Meanwhile, Vogel is attracted to Suzanne, and offers to marry her; but Suzanne is attracted to Davis, who is more interested in his diamonds than Suzanne.
+Meanwhile, Vogel is attracted to Suzanne and offers to marry her but Suzanne is attracted to Davis, who is more interested in his diamonds than Suzanne.

-Davis finds the diamonds; but Martingale threatens to kill Suzanne, unless Davis gives him the diamonds.
+Davis finds the diamonds, but Martingale threatens to kill Suzanne unless Davis gives him the diamonds.
 Davis gives up the diamonds, and ends up leaving the country with Suzanne, discovering that he loves her more than the diamonds.